xavidram/LabJackInstallReady/README.md

 # LabJackInstallReady
 Python script to autoinstall LabJack drivers and python libraries for full use.
-Read the README text file for installation instructions.

 #Instructions:
 1. Turn on and log into your Raspberry Pi (default credentials for jessie OS is username: pi   Password: raspberry)